 Because people tend to only 'friend' or 'follow' like-minded users, this gives the false impression that their opinions align with popular opinion at large.
 By giving the ability to block and 'unfriend' users, social networks do not necessarily encourage positive discourse between people with differing opinions.

 Social networking, with the noted exception of professional networks like LinkedIn, is mostly geared toward personal use as a casual, leisurely activity.
 However, social media addiction may be hampering worker's productivity when they are in the office.
 Workers who surf social media instead of doing work could be costing their employers millions of dollars in lost productivity.
+As a result, some companies block sites like Facebook on company devices.

 A study by the University of Maryland revealed that 18% of users cannot go more than a "few hours" without checking Facebook and nearly two-thirds feel compelled to check at least once a day.
 The majority of Americans say they go online to be entertained and not for something necessary.